funloader/DITISS/DITISS-DevOps-Roadmap/NDC/00_Basic.md

  - Device can only communicate within local subnet
  - Common interview keyword: "DHCP fallback mechanism"

+### 🧭 6.
+IP Assignment: Static vs Dynamic
+**Static IP**
+- Manually assigned
+- Used for: Servers, Printers, Routers, Firewalls, CCTV/NVR
+- Pros: Predictable, stable
+- Cons: Time-consuming, prone to conflicts if misconfigured

+**Dynamic IP**
+- Assigned by DHCP server
+- Common for clients, mobile devices
+- Pros: Easy, automatic, reduces admin overhead
+- Cons: IP changes frequently (unless DHCP reservation is used)

+### 🌐 7.
+What is Network IP (Network Address)?

+*The network IP is the first address in a subnet, used to represent the network itself.*
+- Example: ``192.168.1.0/24`` → Network IP = 192.168.1.0
+- Use: - Routing
+       - Identifying subnet boundaries
+       - Not assignable to hosts

+### 🚪 8.
+What is a Gateway?
+Why and When Do We Need It?
+*A gateway is the device that connects one network to another, typically the router.*

+A gateway is the router IP that allows devices to communicate outside their local network.
+Without a gateway, communication is restricted to the same subnet.

+**Why Gateway Is Needed**
+- To reach external networks
+- To access the internet
+- To communicate across VLANs
+- To route traffic between subnets
+- Example:
+  - PC: 192.168.1.10
+  - Gateway: 192.168.1.1
+→ Traffic destined for any network other than 192.168.1.0/24 goes to the gateway.

+### 📌 Common Interview Follow-up Questions
- What happens if gateway is misconfigured?
+- What happens if gateway is misconfigured?

-What is default route (0.0.0.0/0)?
+- What is default route (0.0.0.0/0)?

-What is the difference between DNS and Gateway?
+- What is the difference between DNS and Gateway?

-What is subnet mask?
+- What is subnet mask?

-How does DHCP work?
+- How does DHCP work?

+### 🚀 Real-world Example
+In a typical corporate LAN, users get dynamic IPs via DHCP.
+The router acts as the default gateway.
+Servers like DNS or web servers have static IPs.
+Loopback is used for internal testing, and APIPA appears when DHCP is unreachable.